Sher Mohammad Abbas Stanikzai: Biography and early life

 Stanikzai was born in 1963 in the Abbas Qala area in the Shah Mazar area of the Baraki Barak District, in the Logar Province of Afghanistan.
 He is the son of Pacha Khan and is an ethnic Pashtun of the Stanikzai subtribe.
 He studied political science in Afghanistan, gaining a master's degree.
 He can speak English, Urdu, Pashto, and Dari.
+He has travelled widely to other countries as a Taliban political representative.

 He trained as a soldier at the Army Cadet College of the Indian Army at Nowgaon in India for three years from 1979 to 1982 under an Indo-Afghan cooperation programme.
 He was also an officer cadet for a year and a half with the Keren Company of the Bhagat Battalion at the Indian Military Academy in Dehradun, one of 45 foreign cadets in the Keren Company.
 The Indian Military Academy trained cadets from a number of other countries in Asia and Africa.
 His fellow cadets nicknamed him "Sheru".
 After graduating he was a lieutenant in the Afghan Army.

 He defected from the army to fight against the Soviets in the Soviet–Afghan War, first with Mohammad Nabi Mohammadi's Islamic and National Revolution Movement of Afghanistan, then with Abdul Rasul Sayyaf's Islamic Union for the Liberation of Afghanistan, as commander of its south-western front.
 He had a role with Sayyaf in liaison with Pakistani military intelligence.
 He was more urbane than most Afghan mujahideen, and when in Quetta, Pakistan, in the 1980s he often dined at restaurants with his wife.
 Other mujahideen gossiped about this; in return Stanikzai criticised them for their old-fashioned ideas about keeping women secluded in their homes.